ibm-cloud-docs/loadbalancer-service/monitoring-metrics.md

 4. Three main metrics in the dashboard are shown: Throughput, Active Connections, and Connection Rate.
 To modify options and segment your metrics by load balancer ID or listener port, you must create a custom dashboard.

-   You can choose what time window that you'd like to see your metrics by using the time selection bar.
+   You can choose what time window that you want to see your metrics by using the time selection bar.
 You can also zoom in and out for more granularity and drag the mouse to create a selection of a specific time window.
    {: tip}

 ## Creating a custom metrics dashboard